asmaamirkhan/DeepLearningNotes/3-CNNConcepts/1-CommonConcepts-P2.md

 ## 🤗 To Generalize

-For an `n*n` image and `f*f` filter, with `p` padding and stride `s`; the output image size can be calculated by the following formula
+For an `n x n` image and `f x f` filter, with `p` padding and stride `s`; the output image size can be calculated by the following formula

 $$\left \lfloor{\frac{n+2p-f}{s}+1}\right \rfloor \times \left \lfloor{\frac{n+2p-f}{s}+1}\right \rfloor$$

 ## 🚀 Convolutions Over Volume
-To apply convoltion operation on an RGB image; for example on 10x10 px RGB image, technically the image's dimension is 10x10x3 so we can apply for example a 3x3x3 filter _or fxfx3_ 🤳
+To apply convolution operation on an RGB image; for example on 10x10 px RGB image, technically the image's dimension is 10x10x3 so we can apply for example a 3x3x3 filter _or fxfx3_ 🤳

 > Filters can be applied on a special color channel 🎨